 An IPE Concept Paper (April 2017) was developed to guide IPE policy development, curriculum development and delivery across the Division.
 The paper draws on a review of IPE literature and models from other countries and institutions, to formulate process and conceptual models.

-Note: The IPE Conceptual Model is reviewed by the Divisional IPE Governance Group from time to time; updates will be posted here.
+The IPE Process Model and IPE Conceptual Model were reviewed by the Divisional IPE Governance Group in 2018.

 The models will continue to be reviewed from time to time.
 The most recent versions are posted here.

 - IPE in the Health Sciences Division: A Concept Paper (April 2017) (PDF 913 KB)

 - IPE Process Model, revised 2018 (JPEG 1 MB)

 - IPE Conceptual Model, revised 2018 (JPEG 2 MB)

 - A brochure incorporating the models is available here (PDF 1.6 MB), or in hard copy from the IPE Centre firstname.lastname@example.org (limited numbers only)